unt-libraries/edtf-validate/README.md

 Mark Phillips

-If you have questions about the project feel free to contact Mark Phillips at mark.phillips@unt.edu
+If you have questions about the project feel free to contact Mark Phillips at mark.phillips@unt.edu.